UCLNatSci/2024/NSCI0033/_sources/classicalmechanics/systemsofparticles.md

 Therefore, <mark>in the absence of external forces, the total angular momentum of the system is conserved</mark>, as well as its total linear momentum.

-When the external forces are non-zero, {eq}`eq:dangmom` indicates that the total angular momentum will change with time, and its rate of change is given by the total moment of force, or <mark>torque</mark>, acting on the system.
+When the external forces are non-zero, Equation {eq}`eq:dangmom` indicates that the total angular momentum will change with time, and its rate of change is given by the total moment of force, or <mark>torque</mark>, acting on the system.

 The concept of the centre of mass can help us gain a little more insight into the nature of the individual motions which comprise the total angular momentum.
 We can rewrite the position of each particle as the sum of the position of the centre of mass plus the position of the particle relative to the centre of mass: